Henry Walston, Baron Walston: Life

 Walston was born in 1912 to Sir Charles Waldstein (later Walston) and his wife Florence (née Einstein), and was educated at Eton College and King's College, Cambridge.
 The scion of a wealthy German-American family, he was originally expected to follow his father, a Cambridge don and renowned archaeologist, into academic life, and upon receiving his degree he spent two years at Harvard University as a research fellow in bacteriology.
 Ultimately, however, he chose to return to England, cultivating his estate in Thriplow, Cambridgeshire (2700 acres), and purchasing land further afield in St Lucia (3000 acres).

-Walston was appointed a Commander of the Royal Victorian Order (CVO) in 1976 New Year Honours.
-He was a Deputy Chairman and then Vice-President of the Royal Commonwealth Society, which he addressed in 1963, and Governor of Guy's Hospital.
+During the Second World War, because of his experience in dealing with agrarian issues, Walston was appointed a Member of the Huntingdonshire War Agricultural Committee (1939–45).
+Following the war's end he became the Director of Agriculture for the British Zone of Germany (1946–47), and upon returning to Britain he was Agricultural Adviser for Germany to the Foreign Office (1947–48) and counsellor to the Duchy of Lancaster (1948–54).
+At around this time he was also a Governor of Guy's Hospital and, by the 1960s, was a Deputy Chairman and then Vice-President of the Royal Commonwealth Society, which he addressed in 1963.
+From 1959 to 1964 he was a Trustee of the Rural Industries Bureau.

 In politics

-Walston served as Member of the Huntingdonshire War Agricultural Committee (1939–45), Director of Agriculture for the British Zone of Germany (1946–47), Counsellor of the Duchy of Lancaster (1948–50), Agricultural Adviser for Germany to the Foreign Office (1964–67) and Chairman of the Institute of Race Relations (1968–71).

-In the early 1940s he was selected as Liberal prospective parliamentary candidate for King's Lynn.
+In the early 1940s Walston was selected as Liberal prospective parliamentary candidate for King's Lynn.
 In 1945 his booklet From Forces to Farming was published by the Liberal Party.
 The booklet called for state aided co-operative farming for ex-servicemen.
 He did not contest King's Lynn, instead switching to contest Huntingdonshire later that year at the general election.
 He never managed to become a member of parliament despite contesting seats five times: Huntingdonshire in 1945 for the Liberals; Cambridgeshire in 1951 and 1955 for Labour; and Gainsborough in the 1956 by-election and in 1959, again for Labour.

-On 10 February 1961 he was created a life peer as Baron Walston, of Newton in the County of Cambridge.
-A supporter of Hugh Gaitskell, he was a member of the Campaign for Democratic Socialism.
+A supporter of Hugh Gaitskell, Walston joined the Campaign for Democratic Socialism (CDS) at its foundation in 1960, and was among the circle of wealthy Labour supporters (the hotelier Charles Forte and supermarket owner Alan Sainsbury were others) who bankrolled its operations.
+He, Forte and Sainsbury had already been responsible for funding the relaunched, London-based version of the socialist newspaper Forward in the late 1950s.